Eirsteir/ukesmeny/README.md

 # Ukesmeny
 An LLM-based dinner recipe recommender system for inspiration and weekly menus.
 All recipes are from Meny.no.
+Publicly available at https://ukesmeny.onrender.com.

 The main application is a chainlit chat application with a simple UI, which can be run locally or deployed to a server.
 It is a RAG (retrieval augmented generation) application built with LangChain which feeds scraped and preprocessed recipes from Meny.no into gpt-turbo-3.5.
 Retrieval occurs over a LanceDB vector store.